Crypto-TII/CryptographicEstimators/docs/github/code_conventions.md

 - Line width: 120 characters.
 - Use absolute imports instead of relative imports.

-# GIT Conventions
+# Git Conventions

 ## Commits

 We use a subset of the
 [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) types,
-given by:
+which include:

 - docs: Documentation only changes
 - feat: A new feature